 RapiCover can be configured to collect data in real-time while your software runs.
 By writing data to an external device, the data will remain in place while your system reboots, and collection can be reinitialized when it restarts.
 This means that you can collect coverage data across a shutdown or reset sequence.
 This is subject to your target hardware architecture.

-You can use RapiTestFramework to generate code for testing both high- and low-level requirements, and the tool supports generation of tests for various levels and definitions understood in the industry, such as “unit”, “module”, “integration” and “system” tests.
+You can use RapiTestFramework to generate code for testing both high- and low-level requirements, and it supports the generation of tests for various levels and definitions understood in the industry, such as unit, module, integration and system tests.

-RapiTestFramework supports tests written in spreadsheet formats and as textual scripts, and is customizable to support existing or alternative test formats.
-You can use our spreadsheet and scripting formats to write your tests, and if you would like, we can develop a converter for RapiTestFramework to interpret tests written in your existing format.
+RapiTestFramework supports tests written in spreadsheet formats and as scripts, and is customizable to support existing or alternative test formats.
+You can use our spreadsheet and scripting formats to write your tests, and if necessary, we can develop a converter for RapiTestFramework to interpret tests written in your existing format.

-The test generation algorithms RapiTestFramework uses are powerful and support generation of all types of stubs used in the industry, including “dummies”, “stubs”, “mocks” and “fakes”.
+The test generation algorithms RapiTestFramework uses are powerful and support generation of all types of stubs used in the industry, including stubs, mocks, fakes, spies and dummies.

 You can include as many tests as you want to in a single build on your target, subject to the resources available on your target and your data collection strategy.
 As with all our RVS tools, RapiTestFramework has a very low overhead, meaning you can complete your test cycle in fewer builds than using other tools.